-In our project we study a cohort of ciliopathy patients in which no clinically significant findings were detected on an analysis of a diagnostic panel of genes known to cause ciliopathies when mutated.
-Putative novel disease genes identified are screened in a ciliopathy patient cohort within our network of international collaborators.
+In our project, we study a cohort of ciliopathy patients in which no clinically significant findings were detected on an analysis of diagnostic high throughput sequencing (HTS) data, which primarily focus on known disease genes.
+We analyze all human genes in HTS data and screen promising novel disease gene candidates identified in a ciliopathy patient cohort within our network of international collaborators.
 We further perform in vitro experiments and study animal models to reveal the effects of the novel mutations on cilia structure and function, and on downstream signal transduction pathways.

-Prof. Strømme (Department of Pediatrics, OUS) and Prof. B. Paus, Dr. I-L Mero and Dr. Y. Sejersted (AMG): patient recruitment and clinical investigations.
+Patient recruitment and clinical investigations: Prof. P. Strømme (Department of Pediatrics, OUS) and Prof. B. Paus, Dr. I-L. Mero and Dr. Y. Sejersted (AMG)